TarekHattab/SDM/README.md

 ### Match up

-A spatiotemporal match-up between climatic climatologies and species occurrences is realised taking into account, the geographic coordinates of occurrences as well as their corresponding decade and the right vertical layer that corresponds to the vertical habitat of the focal species (see *step 3* in model framework section in Ben Rais Lasram et al (2020)).
+A spatiotemporal match-up between climatic climatologies and species occurrences is realised, taking into account the geographic coordinates of occurrences as well as their corresponding decade and the vertical layer that corresponds to the vertical habitat of the considered species (see *step 3* in model framework section in Ben Rais Lasram et al (2020)).

 ``` r
 # Load occurences from shapefile